Fusionmedstaff

 OTA vs OT round two: job responsibilities

 Just like different kinds of nurses have different responsibilities, so do OTAs vs OTs.
 When it comes to being a certified occupational therapy assistant, you’ll largely work under the supervision of an occupational therapist.
-OTAs follow patient treatment plans as determined by the OT, execute treatments, and keep daily logs of patient sessions.
+Occupational therapy assistants follow an occupational therapist administered patient treatment plan, execute treatments, and keep daily logs of patient sessions.

 You take on more responsibility when you grow your career from OTA to OT.
-Registered occupational therapists complete patient assessments, develop individualized treatment plans based on a patient’s needs, track patient progress, finalize discharge evaluations, and offer occupational therapy treatment to patients.
+Registered occupational therapists complete patient assessments, develop an individualized treatment plan based on a patient’s needs, track patient progress, finalize discharge evaluations, and offer treatment to patients as part of the occupational therapy process.

 “I would recommend OT because the possibilities are endless,” said Fusion OT traveler Alyssa.
 “You can work in any state in more settings than you can think of!
 Every day is truly its own adventure.
 There is no better feeling than watching someone progress toward functional outcomes using everyday occupations as therapeutic interventions.
 And it can be fun!
 I try to balance work and play; there are sessions where we strictly work on morning routines and some days where we dance, cook, and decorate the gym for the holidays.”